gmc-code/PC-microbit-micropython/docs/lessons/For_loops.rst

 .. admonition:: Tasks

     #.
 Write a for-loop to scroll each letter in 'ace' individually and show a "-" between them.
     #.
 Write a for-loop to scroll each digit in '123' individually and show a "*" between them.
+    #.
+Write a for-loop to scroll each letter in the word 'Hello' and show a happy face image after each letter.
+    #.
+Write a for-loop to scroll each letter in 'christmas' and show a XMAS image after each letter.

     .. dropdown::
         :icon: codescan